OIDC Authentication Configuration¶

 - User Identity Extraction: The system extracts the user identity from the JWT token using the configured

-settings - If
+userIdClaimoruserIdClaimssettings - If

-is specified: uses that single claim (e.g.,"sub"
+userIdClaimis specified: uses that single claim (e.g.,"sub") - If

 If neither is configured: defaults to standard claims like